-The breakthrough Laser-assisted New Attachment Procedure (LANAP) offers many advantages over conventional flap periodontal surgery or scaling and root planing for the treatment of periodontitis.
+The breakthrough LANAP protocol of-fers many advantages over conventional flap periodontal surgery or scaling and root planing for the treatment of periodontitis.
 This no-cut, no-sew technique is bringing revolutionary outcomes into the treatment rooms of general dentists and periodontists alike, allowing the profession to battle against a disease that threatens the health of more than 80 percent of Americans.
-This overview explains what the Laser-assisted New Attachment Procedure (LANAP) is, how it works and what clinical trials are showing about the exciting results this strict protocol can achieve for patients with gingivitis, "garden variety" periodontitis, and even the most extremely severe forms of gum disease.
+This overview explains what the LANAP procedure is, how it works and what clinical trials are showing about the exciting results this strict protocol can achieve for patients with gingivitis, "garden variety" periodontitis - and even the most extremely severe forms of gum disease.